 Months of entry

-This MSc programme covers the design and structural analysis of offshore fixed and floating structures.
+In this MSc programme you will cover the design and structural analysis of offshore fixed and floating structures.
 We will give you an understanding of maritime robotics for oceanography, offshore exploitation and disaster response.
-It is suitable for engineering, mathematics and physical sciences graduates.
-No prior specialised knowledge of the discipline is not required, as we will provide you with an introductory module called Fundamentals of Ship Science is provided on the programme.
+Our course is suitable for graduates of engineering, mathematics and physical sciences.
+Prior specialised knowledge of the discipline is not required, as we will provide you with an introductory module to the fundamentals of Ship Science.

-Compulsory modules: Fundamentals of Ship Science; MSc Research Project; Marine Law and Management; Finite Element Analysis in Solid Mechanics; Marine Safety and Environmental Engineering; Offshore Engineering and Analysis; Marine Structures in Fluids; Maritime Robotics
+Compulsory modules include: Fundamentals of Ship Science; MSc Research Project; Marine Law and Management; Finite Element Analysis in Solid Mechanics; Marine Safety and Environmental Engineering; Offshore Engineering and Analysis; Marine Structures in Fluids; Maritime Robotics

 Information for international students